"For Mary and for Dave"

 You may want to explain how an illness or disability affects every day tasks including personal care e.g. showering, cutting toenails or taking medications, or tasks such as cleaning, gardening or shopping.
 Keeping a diary for a few days, may help with completing the form by highlighting areas needing support.
 Attendance Allowance can be applied for on behalf of someone else, such as a friend or relative.
 If the situation changes the amount paid can be reviewed and increased to the higher rate if appropriate.

-Carer's Allowance Information
+Carer's Allowance Informatio

-If you get State Pension
+If you are receiving State Pension

 You cannot get the full amount of both Carer’s Allowance and your State Pension at the same time.